takahirom/roborazzi/README.md

 than the application code itself.
 These failures are often hard to reproduce and troubleshoot, making them difficult to fix.

-### Why not Paparazzi?
-Why Roborazzi?

-Paparazzi is a great tool to see the actual display in the JVM.
-Paparazzi relies on LayoutLib, Android Studio's layout drawing tool, which is incompatible with Robolectric.
-This is because they both mock the Android framework.
-To run tests with Hilt and actually click on components, you need Robolectric.
-Roborazzi is a tool that allows you to take screenshots with Robolectric.
+### Paparazzi and Roborazzi: A Comparison

+Paparazzi is a fantastic tool for visualizing actual displays within the JVM.
+It leverages LayoutLib, Android Studio's layout drawing tool, for this purpose.
+However, because Paparazzi and Robolectric both mock the Android framework, they are incompatible.

+Roborazzi steps in to fill this gap.
+It integrates with Robolectric, making it possible to run tests with Hilt and interact with components, such as clicking on elements.
+Essentially, Roborazzi extends the capabilities of Paparazzi, offering a more dynamic, user-oriented testing experience that captures screenshots with Robolectric.

 ## Try it out